Bridges on the River Thames

 The bridge opened in 1921, replacing a previous Rennie bridge that stood on the spot and was originally a toll bridge.
 It was the largest cast iron bridge ever built, and Dickens mentions the old bridge in "Little Dorrit", partly set in Southwark's Marshalsea Prison, in which the toll is one penny.
 It is also referred to at the start of "Our Mutual Friend".
 Buskers often perform in the tunnel beneath the bridge, which is part of the walk along the South Bank.
 Southwark Bridge, as its name suggests, connects the borough of Southwark to the City of London.

 In fact the scene of the bridge collapsing in the "Harry Potter and the Half-Blood Prince" film is a nod to the fact that the bridge was known as the "Wobbly Bridge", and suffered from a fault known as "excitation", which caused the bridge to wobble when too many people crossed it.
 This slight wobble would cause pedestrians to step in unison, aggravating the wobble even further, and the bridge had to close days after opening to correct the fault, which incidentally had also occurred when Albert Bridge opened in 1873.
-Signs telling troops to break step when marching across Albert Bridge are still visible to this day.
+Signs telling troops to break step when marching across Albert Bridge are still visible to this day, (the former Chelsea Barracks being nearby).

 London's newest bridge, the Millennium Bridge links St Paul's in the city to the Tate Modern, formerly the Bankside Power Station.
-Designed by Norman Foster, it was the first new bridge built across the Thames for over 100 years as opposed to a replacement bridge, (Tower Bridge being the last).
+Designed by Norman Foster, it was the first new bridge (rather than a replacement) to be built across the Thames for over 100 years, (Tower Bridge being the last).

 Blackfriars Railway Bridge